andrewholzbrook/suffixes/docs/DESIGN.md

 2.  **Relevant Scope:** Focus watching on file types or directories relevant to suffix configuration, if applicable, or watch broadly within workspace folders.
 3.  **Notification:** Notify relevant components (primarily the UI's TreeDataProvider) when file system changes occur that require a view update.
 4.  **Performance:** Implement efficiently, potentially using debouncing for rapid changes if necessary.
-5.  **File Operations (Future):** Potentially provide helpers for reading/writing files if the extension needs to modify files directly (e.g., apply suffixes - _scope to be confirmed_).
+5.  **File Operations (Future Scope):** Reading file contents might be necessary for future features, but direct modification (like applying suffixes) is considered out of scope for the initial implementation (see Potential Future Extensions).

 ### Related VS Code Concepts: